-Annexation would proceed as follows:
+Annexation would proceed as follows: 19

-- Initiation of an annexation/reorganization application either by resolution (i.e., county, city, district) or petition (i.e. landowners, registered voters 5% minimum threshold) - At a noticed public hearing, LAFCO considers the proposed annexation/reorganization and takes action to approve or deny - If approved, and following the 30-day reconsideration period, LAFCO either conducts a protest hearing, if necessary, or orders the annexation/reorganization
+- Initiation of an annexation/reorganization application either by resolution (i.e., county, city, district) or petition (i.e. landowners, registered voters - 5% minimum threshold) - At a noticed public hearing, LAFCO considers the proposed annexation/reorganization and takes action to approve or deny - If approved, LAFCO orders the annexation/reorganization without protest proceedings due to the size of the "island" annexation

-&lt;sup>18 Parks, Recreation and Cemetery Services Municipal Services Review, adopted April 21, 2010, Contra Costa LAFCO.
+18 Parks, Recreation and Cemetery Services Municipal Services Review, adopted April 21, 2010, Contra Costa LAFCO.

-&lt;sup>19 The process should qualify for an expedited process pursuant to Gov. Code section 56375.3 as Rollingwood is an island and is less than 150 acres.
+19 The process should qualify for an expedited process pursuant to Gov. Code section 56375.3 as Rollingwood is an island and is less than 150 acres.